scottlecomte/qnap-ts869-zabbix/README.md

 - Capacity: `0`
 - Health: `--`

-The template intentionally keeps HDD8 configured so that a newly installed drive begins reporting automatically.

 The disk-health trigger excludes `--`, and the temperature trigger ignores a value of `0`, so an empty bay should not generate false alerts.

 ## Template macros